Cosmyx/OrcaSlicer/doc/developer-reference/How-to-create-profiles.md

 ## File Structure and Templates

-Profiles should be structured in the following way under the OrcaSlicer installation directory:
+Profiles should be structured in the following way under the OrcaCosmyx installation directory:

 ```plaintext
 resources\profiles\